puppetlabs/puppetlabs-panos/README.md

 Install the module on either a Puppet master or Puppet agent, by running `puppet module install puppetlabs-panos`.
 To install from source, download the tar file from GitHub and run `puppet module install <file_name>.tar.gz --force`.

-This module installs the Builder gem; and Puppet Resource API gem, if necessary.
-To activate the Puppet Resource API gem on a master, a reload of the puppetserver service is necessary.
-In most cases, this should happen automatically and cause little to no interruption to service.
+This module installs the Builder and Puppet Resource API gems, if necessary.
+To activate the Puppet Resource API gem on the master, reload the puppetserver service.
+In most cases, this happens automatically and causes little to no interruption to service.

 ### Setup Requirements